EricLWang/self/Codex.md

 **If you are Eric:**

-1. As frequently as possible, re-read your [Type 3 Beliefs](#type-3-opinions)(opinions).
+1. As frequently as possible, re-read your [Type 3 Beliefs](#type-3-opinions) (opinions).
-2. At the beginning of each month, read the whole thing and make any necessary edits.
+2. At the beginning of each month, read this whole thing and make any necessary edits.
 3. At the beginning of each year, archive the document.
 This [2017] is the first.
 4. Around the new year every year, write a new yearly report.

 **If you aren't Eric:**

 1. Read this with the understanding that you are different than me - the way I live my life is not the way you should live yours.
-2. Read the [Contextualization](#contextualization) for a general intro of my favorite ideas, then come back and read through the [Beliefs](#beliefs) that seem interesting to you.
+2. Read the [Contextualization](#contextualization) for a general introduction to the purpose of this document and exercise, then come back and read through the [Beliefs](#beliefs) that seem interesting to you.
+Browse [Personal Canon](#personal-canon) for entertainment and/or to get to know me better.
 3. Consider creating your own Codex.
 Use anything here that may be useful for you.

 ## Table of Contents